H. S. Rawail: Personal life and career

-His next film Mehboob Ki Mehndi (1971), featuring Rajesh Khanna and Leena Chandavarkar performed well at the box office and is counted among the 17 consecutive hits of Khanna and was recognised for its music composed by Laxmikant–Pyarelal.
+His next film Mehboob Ki Mehndi (1971), featuring Rajesh Khanna and Leena Chandavarkar, performed well at the box office.
+The film was counted among the 17 consecutive hits of Khanna and was recognised for its music composed by Laxmikant–Pyarelal.
 Later his 1976 film Laila Majnu, starring Rishi Kapoor and Ranjeeta Kaur in lead roles, became a success.
-Rawail's last film as director Deedar-E-Yaar (1982) was a commercial failure with which he took sabbatical from the film industry.
+Rawail's last film as director Deedar-E-Yaar (1982) was a commercial failure after which he took a break from the film industry.

-His son Rahul Rawail is also a film director and is best known for films like Love Story (1981), Betaab (1983), Arjun (1985) and Anjaam (1994).
-He paid a tribute to his father's "best work" Sunghursh (1968) by titling one of his film as Jeevan Ek Sanghursh (1990).
-Rawail's grandson Bharat Rawail is an upcoming director, who recently assisted Yash Chopra for his last film, Jab Tak Hai Jaan (2012).
+His son Rahul Rawail is also a film director and is best known for the films Love Story (1981), Betaab (1983), Arjun (1985) and Anjaam (1994).
+He paid tribute to his father's "best work" Sunghursh (1968) by titling one of his film as Jeevan Ek Sanghursh (1990).
+Rawail's grandson Bharat Rawail is an up-and-coming director, who recently assisted Yash Chopra for his last film, Jab Tak Hai Jaan (2012).
 Rawail died on 17 September 2004 at the age of 83 in Mumbai.